naurisievins/MD21-1-Repetition-Nextjs13/README.md

 - success and error toasts
 - form validation

-Packages I used:
+#### Packages I used:

-- axios for data fetching
+- Axios for data fetching
-- mongoose for mongoDB
+- Mongoose for mongoDB
-- dotenv for storing sensitive data
+- Dotenv for storing sensitive data
-- react-toastify for toasts
+- React-toastify for toasts
-- Nod for validation
+- Nod for form validation
-- uuid for id generation
+- Uuid for id generation

-To run locally:
+#### To run locally:

 `npm install`
 `npm run dev`